lokesh-jonna/Youtube-UI/README.md

 <h1 id="youtube-ui-clone">Youtube UI Clone</h1>

-<p>A project which aims to clone YouTube UI by using HTML & CSS. </p>
+<p>Code to clone the user inerface of the youtube using HTML and CSS </p>
 <br>

 <h2 id="tech-stack-used">Tools</h2>